Troyanovsky/vibe-coding-guide/en/Lesson_2_Tools.md

 The beauty of vibe coding is that you can start building things immediately, even if you don't understand every detail of how the tools work.
 As you get more comfortable, you can explore additional tools and features that help you work faster and build more complex projects.

-In our next lesson, we'll dive into the workflow for actually building an app from scratch using AI.
+In our next lesson, we'll dive into the workflow for actually building an app from scratch using AI code editors.
 See you there!